redeclipse/redeclipse.github.io/docs/Entities.md

 `/newent light 300 180 180 180`

 ...This will create a Light Entity with a *radius* of 300 and *Red Green and Blue Values* of 180.
-This will give a medium sized white/grey light.
+This will give a medium-sized white/grey light.

 ## Entity Properties